Luthaf/Jumos.jl/doc/simulations/forces.rst

     Return the potential between the atom i and the atom j in the topology.

-Due to the internal unit system, forces returned by the potentials are in :math:`kJ/(mol \cdot A)`, and should be in :math:`uma \cdot A / fs^2`.
+Due to the internal unit system, forces returned by the potentials are in :math:`kJ/(mol \cdot A)`, and should be in :math:`uma \cdot A / fs^2` for being used with the newton equations.
 The conversion can be handled by the unexported ``Simulations.force_array_to_internal!`` function, converting the values of an Array3D from :math:`kJ/(mol \cdot A)` to :math:`uma \cdot A / fs^2`.